Designations Congruent with Things: Chapter 22

 “This is a great sign,” Newton says in apparent relief.
 “You want one?”

-“Okay so the apricot thing was not technically a non sequitur, it was a form of poorly-explained reality testing because a middle schooler gave me these apricots, so there’s a good chance that if you can see them, that she was real, but go ahead, Dr. Gottlieb, make an alphabetized or a prioritized list of all the interpersonal goals that you’d like to accomplish on this late night car ride and I will do my best to avoid boring you with inefficient conversation,” Newton snaps.
+“Okay so the apricot thing wasn’t technically a non sequitur, it was a form of poorly-explained reality testing because a middle-schooler gave me these apricots, so there’s a good chance that if you can see them, she was real, but go ahead, Dr. Gottlieb, make an alphabetized or a prioritized list of all the interpersonal goals that you’d like to accomplish on this late night car ride and I’ll do my best to avoid boring you with inefficient conversation,” Newton snaps.

 It occurs to Hermann, not for the first time over the course of the evening, that Newton is extremely tired.
-He tries to hang onto that thought, to impress it upon himself permanently because Newton does not get tired in the way that most people get tired, it is a subtle and dangerous form of exhaustion, easily missed or forgotten in the heat of intellectual argument, more a psychological destabilizer than the kind of grinding weight that Hermann has been laboring under for weeks now with improbable success.
+He tries to hang onto that thought, to impress it upon himself permanently because Newton doesn’t get tired in the way most people get tired, it is a subtle and dangerous form of exhaustion, easily missed or forgotten in the heat of intellectual argument, more a psychological destabilizer than the kind of grinding weight that Hermann has been laboring under for weeks now.

-“Sorry,” Newton says, over the chorus of a generic pop song, one hand resting on the rim of his glasses as if he is attempting to marshal unmarshalable thoughts.
+“Sorry,” Newton says over the chorus of a pop song, one hand resting on the rim of his glasses, as if he’s attempting to marshal unmarshalable thoughts.

-Hermann exhales shortly and hisses, “as I have previously impressed upon you countless times, I wish you would not apologize.”
+Hermann exhales shortly and hisses, “As I’ve previously impressed upon you countless times, I wish you would not apologize.”

 “You cannot help it,” Hermann says.

 “Thanks man, thanks.
 That makes me feel really great.
 I take comfort from the fact that you can’t help being a total jerk; it’s just an inextricable part of you.
-I, on the other hand, can actually prevent my own dickishness most of the time, some of the time, well, it’s hit or miss, really.
-The point is not so much that I’m specifically sorry for the high-volume sarcasm I was leveling at you there because you deserved it a little bit, but that I’m more generally sorry for all the ruining of your life I’ve been doing lately and if you don’t want to hear it that’s too bad because you hunting pedestrians and you turning into me in public forums is completely and one hundred percent my personal bad.
-I cannot even imagine how endlessly exhausting it is to live with me; I have extrapolated from my post drift insight into your brain and from the fact that no one, not even my biological relations, has ever managed to do it for long, that cohabitation with me must be astronomically difficult.
+I, on the other hand, can actually prevent my own dickishness most of the time, some of the time, well, it’s hit or miss.
+The point is not so much that I’m specifically sorry for the high-volume sarcasm I leveled at you there because you deserved it a little bit, but that I’m more generally sorry for all the ruining of your life I’ve been doing lately, and if you don’t want to hear it that’s too bad because you hunting pedestrians and you turning into me in public forums is completely and one hundred percent my personal bad.
+I can’t imagine how endlessly exhausting it is to live with me; I can only extrapolate from my post-drift insight into your brain and from the fact that no one, not even my biological relations, has ever managed to do it for long, that cohabitation with me must be astronomically difficult.
 Unfortunately for you, because of your weird superloyalty, you’re just going to stick around until I drive you to justifiable homicide or give you an ulcer as I hallucinate while sleep deprived or—whatever.
 I don’t want to enumerate.
-I just want to make sure that you know that I know how much this sucks for you and how culpable I am in orchestrating the overall total suckage in which we currently live, and how aware I am that if I had better metaphorical penmanship everything would be better and—“
+I just want to make sure that you know that I know how much this sucks for you and how culpable I am in orchestrating the overall total suckage in which we currently live, and how aware I am that if I’d spent any time improving my metaphorical penmanship everything would be better and—”

 “Yeah, so those aren’t mutually exclusive, dude.
-I’m pretty sure that at least a little bit of life-ruining happened back there.
+I’m pretty sure that at least a little life-ruination happened back there.
 That time.
 When we did that thing we did.
 Because I never—”

-“I elected to help you,” Hermann snaps, totally unable to bear the thought hearing Newton out.
+“I elected to help you.”
+Hermann cannot bear the thought of hearing Newton out.
 “I’ll thank you to credit me with the capacity to make that decision and grasp its implications and stop apologizing to me as if I were some unfortunate victim of a morally bankrupt B movie villain with a mobile stereotactic drift interface.”

 “But that doesn’t mean I don’t feel really terrible about the whole thing, dude.
 I mean, yes.
 Go you.
 You saved me.
 Well, my brain, at least.
 Hardcore.
 Multiple times.
 At least two times.
 Academic damsel-in-distress style.
 But—”